arivera12/PdfMakeNet/README.md

 This wrapper implements the same methods and options as pdfmake and will help you build pdfmake object structure more faster and easier using strong datatypes and some extension methods using c#.

-Take note that this library as no server side render capabilities yet (Unless integration with NodeJs or any lib on c# that parses and executes javascript), so you still need to reference pdfmake.js and vfs_fonts.js files on your client or create your own pdfmake viewer for flawless integration.
+Take note that this library as no server side render capabilities yet (Unless integration with NodeJs or any lib on c# that parses and executes javascript, if any one want these feature please file an issue with any recommendation or pull request).

+So based on the last sentence you still need to reference pdfmake.js and vfs_fonts.js files on your client or create your own pdfmake viewer for flawless integration.

 ## Documentation